-- See Chapter 2 for detailed information on jumpers, I/O ports, and JF1 front panel connections. - "" indicates the location of Pin 1. - Jumpers/LED indicators not indicated are used for testing only. - When JLED1 (Onboard Power LED indicator) is on, system power is on.
-Unplug the power cable before installing or removing any components.
+- See Chapter 2 for detailed information on jumpers, I/O ports, and JF1 front panel connections. - "\u00ed" indicates the location of Pin 1. - Jumpers/LED indicators not indicated are used for testing only. - Use only the correct type of onboard CMOS battery as specified by the manufacturer.
+Do not install the onboard battery upside down to avoid possible explosion.